GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 1. Go to **chat_server_go/cmd/standaloneFlows/main.go**.
 You should see code that looks like this in the method **getPrompts()**.

     ```go
-    // Look at the code file.
-The rendering may not be correct in the readme.
+    // Look at the prompt in the code file, markdown might not render it properly.
     queryTransformPrompt :=
     `
     This is the user profile.
 This expresses their long-term likes and dislikes: